 Of my great, great grandparents, James Brawley and Sarah McLaughlin’s ten children, James lived the longest.
 What must that be like to see eight siblings go before you?
 Only one much younger sibling survived him.
-Tragically, he also outlived his wife and two of his own children.
+Sadly, he also outlived his wife and two of his own children.
 In his 88 years he must have seen so many things and experienced so much.
 If only he had written it all down.

 James Brawley was born in Kilwinning, Ayrshire on 30 September 1866.
 His other siblings were born in Lanarkshire so I assume his father had had to move to Ayrshire for a short time for work.
 James was James and Sarah’s fourth child.
 John was born in 1857, Elizabeth in 1861 and my great grandfather, Daniel in 1864.
 At the time of young James’ birth, his father was employed in the ironworks as a furnace filler.
 The family later moved to Newmains, Lanarkshire where they settled.